flammie/flammie.github.io/duolingo.markdown

 # Flammie on *Duolingo*

+**NB: duolingo changes all the time so anything written here can be outdated.
+In somewhere around 2023 duolingo disabled discussions and grammar notes so it's always getting worse and less useful.
+Also in 2023 duolingo laid off a lot of humans to begin to use AI to make these courses so we can only expect it to be much much worse in near future.
+If you can use real courses made by professional teachers it is usually much better than supporting duolingo.**

 Duolingo is a language learning app in 2000's.
 It is quite simple, in that it only features few very basic language tests.
 It has mobile app and a browser app, but I think the mobile app is the popular one and true to early 2000's it